Kolten Wong Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 12th in MLB.
+- The Pirates pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Pirates have a 3.79 team ERA that ranks eighth among all league pitching staffs.
+- The Pirates have the eighth-ranked team ERA across all MLB pitching staffs (3.83).

 © 2023 Data Skrive.
 All rights reserved.